 Fines & Penalties: You are subject to a City fine and County penalties if your pet is picked up.
 In addition, the County’s animal shelter is on the other side of the County, so it is to your advantage to reclaim your pet as quickly as possible.

 Prospect has a large population of wildlife and there are ordinances against hunting or mistreatment of animals.
 In regard to the removal of dead animals, the homeowner is responsible for the removal of animals found on their property.
-The city is responsible for the removal of animals that are on city-maintained property.

 Generally, any improvements which you make outside your home, as well as remodeling projects, require a building permit from the City.
 Improvements and projects requiring permits include fences, swimming pools, sprinkler systems, additions, and the like.
 Improvements to driveways, mailboxes, or landscaping do not require building permits.